NENUKORAH/School_District_Analysis./README.md

 ### District Summary

-The only change to the district summary is a 0.1% drop in the average math score as shown below;
+Here we see a change to the Average match score, the average reading score, percentage of students passing math and reading, and a change to the overall passing percentage.

 * The below image shows the result of the original analysis;